 Society Registration, under, The Society Registration Act, in India, lays down certain procedures for the sake of society registration & operation.
 This act was implemented with the purpose of augmenting the legal stipulations of society registration for the advancement of literature, fine arts, science or distribution of awareness for bountiful purposes.
 The society registration act, 1860 has been accepted by several state governments without or with further amendments.

-A society registration can be done for the development of fine arts, science, or literature or else for diffusion of purposeful knowledge or charitable purposes of political education.
-According to section 20 of Society Act, 1860, a society registration can be done for following purposes:
+A society registration can be done for the development of fine arts, science, or literature or else for the diffusion of purposeful knowledge or charitable purposes of political education.
+According to section 20 of the Society Act, 1860, a society registration can be done for the following purposes:

 For Society registration, the establishing members must agree with the name of society first and then prepare for the Memorandum, followed by Rules & Regulations of the society.